-The majority of attacks exploit known vulnerabilities associated with old, or out-of-date software.
-Thus, it is critical to ensure that all of your systems have up-to-date patches.
-This has proven to be one of the most effective practices in thwarting common attacks.
+Many attackers exploit known vulnerabilities associated with old or out-of-date software.
+To thwart common attacks, ensure that all your systems have up-to-date patches.
+Regular patching is one of the most effective software security practices.

-Organizations often think of education and training as unnecessary, or not worth an investment.
-This practice should be a part of your organization’s security DNA.
+Employee training should be a part of your organization’s security DNA.
 Having a well-organized and well-maintained security training curriculum for your employees will go a long way in protecting your data and assets.
 Include awareness training for all employees and secure coding training for developers.
 Do it regularly, not just once a year.
 And conduct simulations like phishing tests to help employees spot and shut down social engineering attacks.

-Attackers resort to heavy automation to detect open ports, security misconfigurations, and so on.
-There is no way to defend against these attempts using only manual techniques.
-Your organization should automate day-to-day security tasks such as analyzing firewall changes and device security configurations.
-This allows your security staff to focus on more strategic security initiatives.
+Attackers use automation to detect open ports, security misconfigurations, and so on.
+So you can’t defend your systems using only manual techniques.
+Instead, automate day-to-day security tasks, such as analyzing firewall changes and device security configurations.
+Automating frequent tasks allows your security staff to focus on more strategic security initiatives.

-An organization needs to ensure that privileges given to both individuals and systems are the minimum required to perform the job function.
-This significantly reduces an organization’s attack surface by eliminating unnecessary access rights that may cause a variety of compromises.
+Ensure that users and systems have the minimum access privileges required to perform their job functions.
+Enforcing the principle of least privilege significantly reduces your attack surface by eliminating unnecessary access rights, which can cause a variety of compromises.

-It is important for every organization to have a knowledge repository that includes comprehensively documented security policies.
-This enables employees of your organization, including network administrators, security staff, etc. to understand what’s taking place and the rationale behind it.
+Maintain a knowledge repository that includes comprehensively documented software security policies.
+Security policies allow your employees, including network administrators, security staff, and so on, to understand what activities you’re performing and why.

 Segment your network is an application of the principle of least privilege.
-Proper network segmentation is an important practice because it limits the movement of attackers.
-An organization should identify where its critical data is stored and use appropriate security controls to limit the traffic coming in and out from those network segments.
+Proper network segmentation limits the movement of attackers.
+Identify where your critical data is stored, and use appropriate security controls to limit the traffic to and from those network segments.

 Trust, but verify.
-Monitoring user activities aids an organization in ensuring that user actions meet best security practices.
-It also allows for the detection of suspicious activities such as privilege abuse and user impersonation.
+Monitoring user activities helps you ensure that users are following software security best practices.
+It also allows you to detect suspicious activities, such as privilege abuse and user impersonation.

 Define key metrics that are meaningful and relevant to your organization.
-This helps in the assessment of your security posture over time.
+Well-defined metrics will help you assess your security posture over time.